niranjana1997/Nokia_Snake_Game_With_Reinforcement-Learning/README.md

 ![image](https://user-images.githubusercontent.com/89472841/196009178-180e840e-9fd8-40ae-bb36-620bbfc0db94.png)

-This project is about implementing the reinforcement learning algorithm Deep Q-Learning on the Nokia's Snake Game.
+This project is about implementing the reinforcement learning algorithm Deep Q-Learning on the Nokia's Snake Game to predict the actions.
 It makes use of the Python's Pygame and Pytorch libraries.

 ## Installation
 ### Virtual Environment